Metal Gear Solid: The Twin Snakes: Development

-The Twin Snakes was first announced in 2003 by Nintendo of America, confirming that Silicon Knights would be developing under the guidance of Metal Gear creator Hideo Kojima and Mario creator Shigeru Miyamoto.
-Kojima was busy working on Metal Gear Solid 3: Snake Eater at the time, and was unable to commit to the project full-time.
+The Twin Snakes was first announced in 2003 by Nintendo of America, confirming that Silicon Knights would be developing under the guidance of Metal Gear creator Hideo Kojima and Nintendo's Shigeru Miyamoto.
+Kojima was busy working on Metal Gear Solid 3: Snake Eater (2004) at the time, and was unable to commit to the project full-time.
 He later suggested to both Miyamoto and Satoru Iwata to let Silicon Knights take the helm as he was a fan of their work.
-The company's CEO Denis Dyack, who had recently completed Eternal Darkness: Sanity's Requiem, happened to be at the Nintendo cafeteria in Japan when he was approached by both Miyamoto and Iwata to work on The Twin Snakes, to which he agreed.
+The company's CEO Denis Dyack, who had recently completed Eternal Darkness: Sanity's Requiem (2002), happened to be at the Nintendo cafeteria in Japan when he was approached by both Miyamoto and Iwata to work on The Twin Snakes, to which he agreed.

 Although The Twin Snakes was largely developed at Silicon Knights, Ryuhei Kitamura directed many of the game's cinematics while Silicon Knights implemented them into the game to look identical to those in the original Metal Gear Solid, but upon inspection Hideo Kojima asked Kitamura to redo them in his well-known action style.
 The reworked cinematics did receive some criticism due to Kitamura's excessive use of the bullet time effect, which was largely inspired by the then popular hit movie The Matrix.
 The game's composition duties were split: some of the in-game music was handled by Steve Henifin and Silicon Knights' music staff, while the rest of the music (in-game, menus and cut scenes) was handled by Konami's music staff, including Metal Gear Solid 2 co-composer Norihiko Hibino.

-Plot

-Voice acting

 The voice acting was re-recorded with the original cast from Metal Gear Solid, except for the role of the Cyborg Ninja.
-David Hayter, the English voice of Solid Snake, persuaded Konami Computer Entertainment Japan to have the original voice cast reprise their roles.
+David Hayter, the English voice of Solid Snake, persuaded Konami to have the original voice cast reprise their roles.
 The main reason for the re-recording, according to an interview with Hayter, was because the increased audio quality allowed by the GameCube picked up outside noise from the original recordings that were inaudible in the PlayStation version.
 In the original game, Gray Fox and Donald Anderson were both voiced by Greg Eagles.
-However, in The Twin Snakes, Greg Eagles voices only Anderson, whereas Gray Fox was voiced by Rob Paulsen.
-The revised voice acting is used in Metal Gear Solid 4 during Snake's reminiscence as the English-language voice-recording used in the original game was not recorded in a sound-proof studio.
-Mei Ling, Nastasha Romanenko, and Naomi Hunter speak with American accents in The Twin Snakes, whereas in the original Metal Gear Solid, they spoke with Chinese, Ukrainian, and British accents, respectively.
+However, in The Twin Snakes, Greg Eagles voices only Anderson, whereas the Ninja was voiced by Rob Paulsen.
+The revised voice acting is used in Metal Gear Solid 4: Guns of the Patriots (2008) during Snake's reminiscence as the English-language voice-recording used in the original game was not recorded in a sound-proof studio.
+Mei Ling, Nastasha Romanenko, and Naomi Hunter speak with North American accents in The Twin Snakes, whereas in the original Metal Gear Solid, they spoke with Chinese, Russian, and English accents, respectively.
+Unlike the original Metal Gear Solid, no Japanese voice acting were recorded for Twin Snakes - instead the Japanese version uses the English voice acting with subtitles.

+Plot